stevenlee090/stevenlee090.github.io/_posts/2018-09-20-niarc-reflection.markdown

 ---

 ### Semi Finals
+After finishing the quarter final round, we proceeded to compete against RMIT Dynamics for the semi final.
+Our robot made some mistakes during the runs.
+In particular, the robot fell off the ramp as it was going up the slope, but it somehow corrected its path and recovered back onto the track and finished that run.

+---

+<iframe width="792" height="446" src="https://www.youtube.com/embed/QsvY94D5BZk" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
+<figcaption class="caption">Semi final round - University of Melbourne vs RMIT University (RMIT Dynamics)</figcaption>

+---

+Despite the mistakes during the semi-final round, we were still able to score slightly above RMIT dynamics and eventually made our way into the final round.

+### Finals

 At this point, we were completely speechless, as we were guaranteed a second place already and just need to place the final round against Victoria University of Wellington.
 However, this is also where things turned to the worst, thanks for [Murphy’s law](https://en.wikipedia.org/wiki/Murphy%27s_law).
 One of our team member accidentally tripped over the track divider, dropping our robot onto the ground.
 For some miraculous reasons, the robot survived the drop and we were still able to compete in the final rounds of the day.